 With the current uncommon situation, you may have tons of doubts.
 The covid-19 is completely affecting your life as an expat.
 But this article tries to bring updated information to make your stay easier.

 We are going to extensively explain all the effects that coronavirus is producing on foreigners living in Spain.
 Furthermore, we will outline all the info you need in order to stay legally protected and act now in case you have to.

-Restaurants, coffee shops, movie theaters, schools, gyms and many other places have been closed.
+Restaurants, coffee shops, movie theaters, schools, gyms and many other places have been closed during the past months many times.
 And this, for sure, has generated negative consequences for the economy.

 And this has important implications for all those expats who are living in Spain.

 Not only you are not going going to be able to enjoy traditional festivities like Valencian Fallas or Andalucia’s Semana Santa, which have been cancelled.

 Your relationship with the Immigration office may also be affected while the impact of coronavirus is still present.

 Spain's Alarm state: What the Lockdown is all about

 The first thing we must do is understand what the alarm state is bout, so you can grasp the main implications that it will generate for you as a foreigner.